OBJ to BlenderHow to UseFile InformationFile FeaturesHow it WorksFAQOther OBJ ToolsLatest News

-To convert your OBJ file, click the Upload button above and select the file to convert.
-Once selected, the file will be converted to a BLEND file and will be ready for download shortly afterwards.
-For more information about the OBJ to BLEND conversion process, see the conversion information section below.
+To convert your OBJ to Blender, click the Upload button above and select the OBJ file to convert.
+You can also select any associated MTL material file and texture images as well.
+Once selected, your OBJ file will be converted to a Blender (BLEND) file and will be ready for download shortly afterwards.
+For more information about the OBJ to Blender conversion process, including what 3D model file features are supported, please see the conversion information section below for more information.

-How to Convert your OBJ to BLEND Online?
+How to Convert your OBJ to Blender Online?

-Here are two simple steps to convert your OBJ to BLEND.
+Here are two simple steps to convert your OBJ to Blender.

 Click the "Upload a OBJ File" button and select a OBJ to upload.
 The maximum file size is 100MB.

-Click the download link once completed to receive your BLEND file.
+Click the download link once completed to receive your Blender file.

 Description